zatevakhin/ai-assistant/README.md

 > NOTE: ⚠️ UNDER CONSTRUCTION ⚠️

 ## Prerequisites
-- Nix package manager with flakes enabled
+- Nix package manager with flakes enabled.
+[See guide](#development-using-nix-devenv)
 - Docker and Docker Compose
 - NVIDIA GPU (optional, but recommended for faster inference)